Nitrokey/nitrokey-documentation/nethsm/administration.rst

 By default, the Namespace is inherited from the user that adds the new user.
 Only users without a Namespace can choose a different Namespace for new users.
+The Namespace is used as a prefix for the user name, for example `namespace~user`.

 Delete User
 ~~~~~~~~~~~